Generative-Transfer-Art/valenftines-svgs/README.md

 # Variation
 - REQUITED hearts are slightly different than their matches/copies
   - the original NFT gets its rainbow background as specified
-  - the new match-of NFT has an inverted gradient: *swap only the hex values* on line 28 and line 30
+  - the new match-of NFT has an inverted gradient: *swap only the hex values* on line 28 and line 30 (so the pattern ABCDA becomes ADCBA)

 # Transformation
 When `unrequited` upgrades to `requited`: